fbuloup/sparkfun9DOF/6_Matlab_Example/readme.md

 fclose(serialObject);
 ```

 This example is a bit more elaborate.
 It starts by closing any opened serial port in order to get rid of any connection problem when COM port is not properly closed.
-Then it accumulate all data frame into a matrix before writing it into a text fime.
+Then it accumulates all data frames into a matrix before writing it into a text file.

 ```matlab
 %% Script to read streaming data comming from Sparkfun IMU 9 DOF